 About the document, the UNESCO says “This manuscript is the only known contemporary copy of the report of the first voyage of Vasco da Gama to India, whose journey apart from being one of the greatest pieces of European seamanship of that time, acted as a catalyst for a series of events that would change the world”.

 Justifiably, they have included the journal in the list of World’s Greatest Documents.
 The UNESCO’s World Heritage body took this decision to include it in the Memory of World Register, 2013.
 Thus, the journal has got the value of the most precious world document.

 The journal, written by an unknown participant on this great mission, which ended in finding a sea route to India from Europe has many interesting as well painful records of events.
 It narrates the accounts of departure from Lisbon and respective return to Portugal.

 The narrative style of the journal takes the readers to many aspects of the great journey.
-It includes the dangerous situations they encountered including death, diseases and other problems.
-Their contacting with people on the shore, the welcome they got from the people of Kozhikode, their kind hospitality and love, foods and gifts exchanged, musical and nautical instruments of that time and many more are well recorded in the journal.
-It had a mention about the village life, difficult navigation situations and the hostage by the then King of Kozhikode, the Zamorin (Sammodhiri) and everything related to the historic voyage.
+It includes the dangerous situations they encountered including death, diseases, and other problems.
+Their contact with people on the shore, the welcome they got from the people of Kozhikode, their kind hospitality, and love, foods and gifts exchanged, musical and nautical instruments of that time and much more are well recorded in the journal.
+It had a mention of the village life, difficult navigation situations and the hostage by the then King of Kozhikode, the Zamorin (Sammodhiri) and everything related to the historic voyage.

 Vasco da Gama's Tomb